 These Russian-born bad boys are having a fitness moment, with kettlebell training popping up everywhere from Crossfit to all-bell classes at boutique gyms across the country.

 Rivaled only by medicine balls for their throwback workout vibe, kettlebells conjure up images of the circus strong man in a striped singlet and handlebar mustache.
 But there’s a reason this piece of fitness equipment has stuck around so long, and are coming back into fitness fashion now – it works.

-Interested in kettlebell training?
-Here’s what you need to know before picking up your first bell:
+Here’s what to know about kettlebell training before picking up your first bell:

 The best way to start using kettlebells is to find a trainer or instructor with a kettlebell teaching certification.
 Why?
 Because while the exercises in a kettlebell training class – squats, swings, lunges – may be easy to do, they’re surprisingly hard to do well.

 Nike trainer Rachel Nicks says, “Good form is essential for both safety and success.
 I am a stickler for alignment – form must come before speed.”
 There’s so much to keep in mind regards to form that your brain is definitely on the whole time.
 At least, it is if you’re doing it right.
 “If your form is wrong you risk injury and won’t experience the desired results in your body,” says Nicks.

 Personally, I go through most kettlebells classes filled with fear that someone around me is going to lose their grip and let 10-15 pounds of pure cast-iron come flying at my head.
 What I’m saying is, with great size of kettlebells comes great responsibility.
 Wield wisely.

 Most guys aren’t comfortable in anything too tight when working out, and that’s fine!
 But when it comes to kettlebell training, you do need to keep..that area pretty clear.
 So it’s best to wear shorts that fit closer to the leg.
 Nothing baggy.

 Check out these kettlebell training gifs to get you started: